B78787/Enterprise-blockchain-thesis-project/fabric-samples/README.md

 Original Fabric Samples: [installation instructions](http://hyperledger-fabric.readthedocs.io/en/latest/install.html)

-## Not a full copy of the Samples but contains...
+## Not a full copy of Fabric Samples - contains mainly the parts essential for FabCar template

   1. part of the original Samples files and
   2. new javascript smart chaincode functions for PoC in /fabric-samples/chaincode/fabcar/javascript/lib/fabcar.js file